 We also support GitLab CI (GitLab's Continuous Integration service).

-CSE's GitLab service is available to all current Computer Science & Engineering students, staff and faculty with CSENetIDs, access to the service can also be granted to UWNetIDs by request (to support@cs).
-Non-UW collaborators can be accomodated through the Research Guest facility.
+CSE's GitLab service is available to all current Computer Science & Engineering students, staff, and faculty with CSENetIDs.
+Access to the service can also be granted to UWNetIDs by request (to support@cs).
+Non-UW collaborators can be accommodated through the Research Guest facility.

 Every user on the system has a personal namespace based on their CSE username in which they can create a project/repository of whatever name they wish.

 Users also have the ability to create groups.
 Groups are meant to hold related projects and make delegation of permissions easier.
 Projects in a group also have the ability to persist even after the originator of the project is no longer active.
 Group names must be unique across the system as GitLab uses a flat namespace for groups.
 As such, please observe the following group naming guidelines: